nfdi4cat/voc4cat-tool/README.md

 A turtle file `vocabulary.ttl` is created in the same directory where the xlsx-file is located.

-It is also possible create an xlsx file from a turtle file.
+It is also possible to create an xlsx file from a turtle file.
 Optionally a custom template (like we use here) can be specified:

 `voc4cat --template template/VocExcel-template_043_4Cat.xlsx vocabulary.ttl`

 Options that are specific for vocexcel can be put at the end of a `voc4cat` command.
 Here is an example that forwards the `-e 3` and `-m 3` options to vocexcel and moreover demonstrates a complex combination of options (as used in CI):

-`voc4cat --add_IRI --add_related --check --forward --docs --output_directory outbox inbox-excel-vocabs/ -e 3 -m 3`
+`voc4cat --add_IRI --check --forward --docs --output_directory outbox inbox-excel-vocabs/ -e 3 -m 3`

 # Feedback and code contributions

 Just create an issue here.
 We appreciate any kind of feedback and reasoned criticism.

-If you want to contribute code, that is great!
-Please create an issue first to discuss your plan before you spent too much time on the problem.
+If you want to contribute code, that is even better!
+We advise to create an issue to get feedback on your plans before you spent too much time on the problem.
 By contributing you agree that your contributions fall under the project´s MIT license.